ergoplatform/ergo-jde/kiosk/src/test/scala/kiosk/bank/Bank.md

 If the bank disappears for a while and no update has been posted for 1000 blocks, the bank is considered **defunct**, and users can directly withdraw the tokens from **B** by proving membership in the tree.
-During this operation, the user must add their public key to another **withdraw**-tree maintained in the same box.
+During this operation, the user must prove that their public key exists in the ledger and then remove this key.
-For such a withdrawal to be valid, users must also prove that the withdraw-tree does not contain their public key.

 ## Box structure